henrik/octopress/source/_posts/2015-05-22-apple-watch-day-2.markdown

 I set up the route on my phone, and the next time I raised my wrist, the directions were there.
 It's beautiful how it counts down the distance to the next turn and then taps you (with different taps for "left" and "right") a short while before it's time to turn.

 But then when I played with it again today in the neighbourhood of the office, the directions were all confused, and it didn't show the right instructions.
 I'm not sure if I did something wrong or what.
-I'll experiment more with it and perhaps I'll figure out what went wrong.
+I'll experiment more with it and see if I can figure out what happened.

 ### Cool apps